alphy1/pmldl-jokes-gen-bot/README.md

 ## Navigation
 * reports - 4 project deliverable reports
+* joke-bot - an implementation of a telegram bot using the model
 * datasets - 1 file with dataset and 2 files that generate datasets from 2 different sources, dataset from anekdoty.ru is too large
 * src - 2 jupyter notebooks that contain code to install all dependencies, prepare data and train model
 * rugpt3_model.zip - trained on the datasets model, check results using: